QuentinRa/blog.quentinra.dev/special/discord/index.md

 ## BetterDiscord

-Better discord is a software improving discord by allowing you to install plugins.
+Better discord is a sort of software improving discord by allowing you to install plugins.
 You can find the code source/latest version [here](https://github.com/BetterDiscord/BetterDiscord/releases).